marcelsm/myblogdown/content/project/master-thesis.md

 ### Media coverage

-Check a piece of our work on (National Geographic)[https://www.nationalgeographic.com/animals/2019/04/dolphins-fishermen-brazil-culture/], written by (Erica Tennenhouse)[https://ericatennenhouse.com/].
+Check a piece of our work on [National Geographic](https://www.nationalgeographic.com/animals/2019/04/dolphins-fishermen-brazil-culture/), written by [Erica Tennenhouse](https://ericatennenhouse.com/).